 Customer service manager

 This retail job is about putting the needs of the customer first.
-You'll promote excellent customer service throughout the organisation by helping to develop policies, measuring satisfaction, managing a team of staff and handling customer enquiries face-to-face.
+You'll promote excellent customer service throughout the organisation by helping develop policies, measuring satisfaction, managing a team of staff and handling customer enquiries face-to-face.
 Discover 5 skills you'll gain working in customer service.

-Trainee starting salaries range from £20,500 to £25,000.
+Trainee starting salaries range from £21,000 to £28,000.
+With experience you can earn £30,000-£45,000

 Learn more about what to expect as customer service manager.